 After handing in my resignation to the board I figured I had better scrape myself back up because I had a lot to offer folks!
 I know it’s sort of cliche to say I had a lightbulb moment, but I did!
 It was right then and there that I decided I would work for myself, set my own standards for what a good leader should be and that I would put everything I had into sharing that with the world.
 When you work with me, I give you my all.
 That’s one thing I can promise.
 And that’s what folks are saying to me after working with me, “I didn’t expect to get as much as I did.”

-So although we are just starting out,—it’s just myself and my marketing assistant Jessica Kent—, we are building something for the future.
+So although we are just starting out,—and this whole thing began with just myself and my marketing assistant Jessica Kent—, we are building something for the future.
+In fact, this past summer we welcomed our new ads coordinator (and stellar writer) Carlie Blume.
 We are open to so many things, but at the heart of what we do … making sure folks get to share their stories authentically.